inteliquent/voice-platform-demo/README.md

 # Inteliquent Voice Platform Developer Resource
 ## Overview
 This repository is intended to provide developers, who are looking to develop their applications on the Inteliquent Voice Platform, with useful code from basic building blocks to entire apps.
-Our goals as the Inteliquent team is to get your development team to a useful code as fast as possible.
+Our goal at Inteliquent  is to get your development team to a useful code as fast as possible.

 ## Table of Content